 Luckily, it’s easy to automate your posts with social media marketing automation for small businesses.
-This means you don’t have to take breaks from other work to post stuff at the right times.
+This means you don’t have to take breaks from other work to post at the right time.
 Instead, you can just bulk upload your social content and schedule it to share on autopilot to consistently drip leads to your site.

-Music production school, HyperBits, did exactly this.
+Music production school HyperBits did exactly this.
 They used LeadsBridge to target leads from their CRM with social ads directed to a lead magnet.
 Doing so increased their ROI by 225%.

-5. Onboard New Customers
+5. Onboard new customers

 Onboarding new customers can take up a lot of time.
 It can involve a personalized demo, sending relevant resources, and making sure they get settled into your product or services okay.